Gemfury3/Hommie/replit.md

   - Social authentication (Google OAuth) not currently available
   - Can be re-enabled with newer compatible version if needed
 - Model warnings about AutoField (cosmetic, not critical)

+## Security Notes for Production
+- Set SECRET_KEY environment variable in production deployment
+- DEBUG defaults to False when not set (secure by default)
+- WhiteNoise configured for secure static file serving

 ## Development Workflow
 1. Start server: Workflow "Django Development Server" auto-starts